o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     For general instructions and help with creating and using forks in GitHub, see the GitHub Guide on [Forking Projects](https://guides.github.com/activities/forking/).

 1. Clone your forked repo.
 Use your preferred Git UI or a command line to clone the repo in a directory of your choice.
-You will need your GitHub username and the personal access token you created earlier.
+You will need your GitHub user name and the personal access token that you created earlier.

     1. Clone the repo from your fork.